ad12/DOSMA/docs/source/general/installation.rst

 The following steps will create an Anaconda environment and a shortcut for running DOSMA from the command-line.
 **Avoid spaces in file paths.**

-1. Download the DOSMA `repository <https://github.com/ad12/DOSMA>`_ to a non-temporary location (i.e. not the `Downloads` folder)
+1. Download the latest DOSMA `release <https://github.com/ad12/DOSMA/releases>`_ to a non-temporary location (i.e. not the `Downloads` folder)
-2. Open the DOSMA directory in the Terminal
+2. Open the project folder in the Terminal
 3. Navigate to ``bin`` folder::

     $ cd bin